dscheepens/Deep-RNN-for-extreme-wind-speed-prediction/ConvLSTM_PyTorch_master/README.md

 The ConvLSTM network has an encoder-decoder structure, taking in a sequence of 12 frames and attempts to best predict the next 12 frames.

 Parameters can be selected as arguments in main.py.
-Root must be set manually.
-Data root is assumed to be root + '\data'.
+Main root to data and model directories must be set manually.
+Data root is assumed to be root + '\data', model root is assumed to be root + '\saved_models'.

 ## Instructions